remlapmot/remlapmot.github.io/content/post/2025-04-28-nbstata-uv-venv/index.en.md

 python -m nbstata.install
 ```

-The nbstata docs states that the `--sys-prefix` flag may be required in a virutal environment but I haven't found that to be the case.
+The nbstata docs states that the `--sys-prefix` flag may be required in a virtual environment but I haven't found that to be the case.

 * Then we run commands to do our actual work; for example rendering a Quarto document using the `jupyter: nbstata` engine.
 An example Quarto document, say _index.qmd_, could be: